 Living on the beautiful Island of Hawai'i were two kind feline brothers, Brycen and Brotu.
 They woke up early every day before school just to be in the water.
-As the brothers walked to the ocean to surf one morning, they stopped to smell the plumeria flowers.
+As the brothers were walking to the surf one morning m, they stopped to smell the plumeria blossoms.
 Buzzing bees were enjoying the fragrant tropical flowers, too.

 The older brother, Brycen, was a black cat who wore blue and burgundy Hawaiian board shorts.
 Brotu was a brown cat with white paws who liked to bodyboard.
 Because brown cats are rare, Brotu was exotic-looking.
-He was a quiet soul and quite shy about his beautiful physique.
+He was a quiet soul and quite shy about his beautiful appearance.
 When Brotu became bored, he took his bodyboard to shred the waves.
 He always combed his glossy fur as soon as he got out of the water.